artsbentley/.dotfiles/README.md

 ## tmux

+- [ ] have standerdized tmux session indexes for most used sessions, ie; taskwarrior is always #1, dotfiles always #2, etc.
 - [ ] shortcuts for keeb switching tabs
 - [x] create tmux zoom prefix
 - [ ] create shortcut that can automatically format tmux windows to smaller sizes or back to even split
 - [ ] when in tmux navigation layer on keyboard, make it that f key zooms in on a tab
 - [ ] add colored border for zoomed panes
+- [ ] alacritty + zsh shortcuts for VIT, spotify-tui and taskwarrior

 ## keymap

+- [ ] free up the thumb key and place backspace on a homerow combo -[ ] rethink terminal navigation layer for on thumbkey?
 - [ ] fix the certain symbols not working on keeb in vim like ";"
 - [ ] make it that any combination can trigger the navigation mode instead of carefully having to press certain combos first, ie first navigation key and then the right thumb
 - [ ] remove press hold on tiling window key